Email Management: Savvy Saving Strategies

 Options for Redaction

 Lawyers often need to securely remove confidential information, otherwise known as redaction, from discoverable documents.
 The physical act of using redaction tape or a sharpie to remove information from documents is time-consuming and can be frustrating to say the least, especially since many documents now arrive in electronic form rather than paper.
-If you haven’t already, consider using software to assist with the redaction process.
+If you haven

 All Travel and No Play: Confidentiality Concerns if Working While Traveling